collinsrj/TechForNonTechies/README.md

 ```

-#### Question 3

-Translate the following statement into code: Given variables x and y, if x plus y is greater than 0 but less than 100, print the sum.
+3. Translate the following statement into code: Given variables x and y, if x plus y is greater than 0 but less than 100, print the sum.
 Otherwise print "Out of bounds."

+### Classes, Objects, and Functions

+A class can be thought of as a blueprint that defines state and behavior of a particular *thing*.
+In the real world, you often have many objects of the same kind.
+For example, your bicycle is just one of many bicycles in the world.
+Using object-oriented terminology, we say that your bicycle object is an *instance* of the *class* of *objects* known as bicycles.
+Bicycles have some state (current gear, current cadence, two wheels) and behavior (change gears, brake) in common.
+However, each bicycle's state is independent of and can be different from that of other bicycles.

+While you may not know exactly what a class or object is in programming terms, you've actually been using both for the last 2 weeks!
+An object is an instance of a complex data type which can hold many other different types of data, and an object is an instance of that complex data type.
+Sound familiar?
+All of the collections we worked with in weeks 1 and 2 are objects!

 ### Objects and Functions

+And object is an instance of a class, which is just a definition of the data and behavior stored by an instance of that class, or an object.

 Week 3

 * Objects
 	* Functions

 ### Running software